graylan0/ModeZion/README.md

 # Mode Zion
-### A graphical AI technology using llama2, Stable Diffusion, and BarkAI (Voice generation)
+### A graphical AI technology using llama2, Stable Diffusion, and BarkAI Voice

 Development branch includes BarkAI Text to speech.
 The User inputs a prompt and ai replies with 3 models.
 First the image model will generate an image, then the language model generates a text reply, then Bark TTS reads the message aloud.